Numerical study of unitary fermions in one spatial dimension: Introduction

 where the quantity

 is known as the contact density, evaluated in the unitary limit.
-The contact density is a well-defined physical quantity for both few- and many-body systems, at zero- and finite-temperature, and even away from unitarity.
-It furthermore plays a fundamental role in various universal (Tan) relations \cite{2008AnPhy.323.2952T,2008AnPhy.323.2971T,2008AnPhy.323.2987T,PhysRevLett.100.205301,2008PhRvA..78e3606B}.
+The contact density is a well-defined physical quantity for both one- and three- dimensional theories (although they are not necessarily equal), and plays a fundamental role in various universal (Tan) relations \cite{2008AnPhy.323.2952T,2008AnPhy.323.2971T,2008AnPhy.323.2987T,PhysRevLett.100.205301,2008PhRvA..78e3606B}.
+Furthermore, it may be defined for both few- and many-body systems, at zero- and finite-temperature, and even away from unitarity.

-The Hamiltonian for the one-dimensional universal Fermi gas is invariant under symmetry transformations generated by the Schr\"{o}dinger algebra \cite{PhysRevD.5.377,Niederer:1972zz}.
-The theoretical implications of these symmetries have been explored in great detail \cite{PhysRevD.76.086004,PhysRevA.78.013614}, and include: \begin{enumerate} \item an operator-state correspondence, which relates the scaling dimensions of primary operators in free space to the energy levels (in units of the trap frequency) of the system confined to a harmonic trap; \item virial theorems for trapped systems, which relate the expectation value of the potential energy operator to the expectation value of the untrapped Hamiltonian (as well as their powers); \item a tower of states in the trapped system which are separated by $2\omega$ (i.e., breathing modes). \end{enumerate} These properties are generic, holding for both the few- and many-body systems, and may be explored numerically via Monte Carlo simulations.
+Other common properties that unitary fermions in one and three dimensions share follow from the fact that the Hamiltonians for both systems are invariant under symmetry transformations generated by the Schr\"{o}dinger algebra \cite{PhysRevD.5.377,Niederer:1972zz}.
+The theoretical implications of these symmetries have been explored in great detail \cite{PhysRevD.76.086004,PhysRevA.78.013614}, and include: \begin{enumerate} \item an operator-state correspondence, which relates the scaling dimensions of primary operators in free space to the energy levels (in units of the trap frequency) of the system confined to a harmonic trap; \item virial theorems for trapped systems, which relate the expectation value of the potential energy operator to the expectation value of the untrapped Hamiltonian (as well as their powers); \item and a tower of states in the trapped system which are separated by $2\omega$ (i.e., breathing modes). \end{enumerate} These properties are all generic, holding for both the few- and many-body systems, and may be explored and verified numerically via Monte Carlo simulations.